zeek/spicy/doc/zeek.rst

 inside Zeek.
 On the Zeek-side, the name will be added to Zeek's ``PacketAnalyzer::Tag`` enum.

-Packet analyzers support just one property currently:
+Packet analyzers support the following properties:

     ``parse with SPICY_UNIT``
         Specifies the top-level Spicy unit the analyzer uses for